lemin0922/EmotiW-2018/README.md

 We use AFEW dataset that use EmotiW challenge.
 You can get AFEW dataset after the administrator's approval in EmotiW website.

 Our method is combinations of 3D CNN, 2D CNN, and RNN.
+Some of our networks refer to existing implementation (kenshohara and titu's work).
 - 3D CNN
   - C3D
   - [ResNet 3D](https://github.com/kenshohara/video-classification-3d-cnn-pytorch)